 The call for projects "Digital Curricula" of Commitment 34, launched in September 2016, has collected 482 proposals14 that are currently under evaluation.15 At this stage, it is too early to see if these projects will help solve the gaps in digital skills of students.
-It must be noted that this action is part of the Italian National Plan for Digital Education, therefore the added value of the OGP is unclear based on the steps completed during the implementation period.
+It must be noted that this action is part of the PSND, therefore the added value to OGP is unclear based on the steps completed during the implementation period.

-Researchers suggest setting up an initiative for "silver digital skills," i.e. supporting the capacity and engagement of elderly people, who normally lack digital capacities and are therefore excluded by open government processes.
-Actions can be taken forward in the next action plan, but the government should focus more the added value of OGP action plan to existing strategies.
+The IRM researchers recommend setting up an initiative for "silver digital skills," i.e. supporting the capacity and engagement of elderly people, who normally lack digital capacities and are therefore excluded by open government processes.
+Actions can be taken forward in the next action plan, but the government should focus more the added value of action plan to existing strategies.